emotional-cities/byteroad-workshop/README.md

 Upload your own dataset, using [these](https://github.com/emotional-cities/data-share) instructions.

 > **Note**
-> Let participants upload data to the data lake.
+> Let participants upload data & metadata to the data lake.
+We need to be strict regarding data formats.

 > **Warning**
 > We ingest these data in the SDI and let them connect to it ?